The Regimen Help

 For more on make-up and acne and to take a quiz to see if you may be experiencing cosmetic-induced acne, check out the make-up page here at acne.org.

-For more discussion on make-up, see the make-up help forums.return to top
+For more discussion on make-up, see the cosmetics and grooming forum.Back to top

 Q Is a toner necessary?